 I admit it, I have a major cheesecake weakness.
 It’s definitely my favorite dessert.
 Because of that, I have tried A LOT of cheesecake recipes.
 My favorite kind of cheesecake is a nice, creamy NY-style cheesecake and this recipe never disappoints.
 You can add your favorite topping (I like fresh strawberries) but it is honestly so good it is delicious plain too.
 Cheesecake can be a little finicky but I have some tips that will help you get great results every time.

-For a pan, I usually use a large 10 inch cake pan, but I have also used a 7 x 11 glass casserole dish to make cheesecake squares.
-If you have a 9 inch springform pan, that would be perfect.
-Scroll to the bottom to read how I adapted this recipe to make sweet little Cheesecake Cupcakes too!
+The best pan to use is a 9-inch springform pan.
+I have also used a round 10 inch cake pan and a 7 x 11 glass casserole dish to make cheesecake squares if you don’t have a springform pan.
+Scroll to the bottom to read how I adapted this recipe to make addictive little Cheesecake Cupcakes too!

 Ingredients for the Best Cheesecake Ever